itisusama-writer/152410/chapter-10.md

 "We need to get back on the bus," Areeba said quietly, still holding Ayesha's hands.
 "So I need an answer.
 Are you with us?
 Or against us?"

-Ayesha looked at her cousin—at the determination in her eyes, the set of her jaw, the way she stood like someone ready to fight for what she loved.
+Ayesha looked at her sister, at the determination in her eyes, the set of her jaw, the way she stood like someone ready to fight for what she loved.
 This wasn't the uncertain, anxious Areeba who'd boarded the bus in Lahore days ago.

 This was someone new.
 Someone stronger.
 Someone who'd found power in the strangest, most impossible place.